sabap/Imprivata_User_Maintenace/README.md

 **COMMON ERRORS**</br>
 SMTP relay server misconfiguration.</br>
 Network share permissions.</br>
-Run-As user is not a "Domain Admin".</br>
+Shecduled Task Run-As user is not a "Domain Admin".</br>
-The "activedirectory" PowerShell module is not installed on the task server.
+The "ActiveDirectory" PowerShell module is not installed on the task server.